Outdoor events help promote community growth

 Some local authorities have arts development and events officers who are happy to give advice to local groups and organisations in developing outdoor arts events.
 They can often help with giving advice on applying for funding, recruiting artists or performers or general information on how to plan your event.
 Peterborough City Council have produced a very useful guide to planning and organising safe outdoor events that includes an event checklist which can be downloaded here http://www.peterborough.gov.uk/pdf/business-healthsafety-safe-outdoor-events.pdf.

-Idea: For useful tips on how to make your event in an open space more environmentally friendly, check out our Protecting the Environment webpage.
+Idea: For useful tips on how to make your event in an open space more environmentally friendly, check out our section on Protecting the Environment.